NOTE: This product is more than 24 hours old.

 NATIONAL WEATHER SERVICE NEW YORK NY

-This is the second winter/spring flood potential outlook in a
+This is the last spring flood potential outlook in a series of

-intended to provide insight into the likelihood of river flooding
+insight into the likelihood of river flooding (not flash flooding)

-(not flash flooding) over the Lower Hudson River Valley, Northeast
+over the Lower Hudson River Valley, Northeast New Jersey, Southern

 This outlook is based on current assessment of Hydro-